poissonconsulting/batchr/README.md

 Please note that the ‘batchr’ project is released with a [Contributor Code of Conduct](https://poissonconsulting.github.io/batchr/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms
+By contributing to this project, you agree to abide by its terms.